mzgh13/builder-os-ideation/research/RecruitingAgency/Recruiting_Agency_Workflow_Deepdive.md

 * **Interviewer Performance/Calibration:** Objective data on interviewer feedback patterns, consistency, and alignment with hiring outcomes, to help calibrate interviewers and improve feedback quality.
 * **True Cause of Candidate Drop-off:** Beyond generic reasons, understanding specific points in the process (e.g., delay after a particular interview stage, lack of communication for X days) where candidates are most likely to disengage.
 The inability to easily restore or analyze refusal causes was noted as a problem.22

-Addressing these information gaps through AI-powered insights derived from a unified data model (the UBOM) represents a significant value proposition for CompanyOS.
+Addressing these information gaps through AI-powered insights derived from a unified data model (the UBOM) represents a significant value proposition for <SaaS-OS>.

 ### **C. Refined User Personas**

-A deeper understanding of the individuals within boutique/tech recruiting agencies who would be the primary users and champions of CompanyOS is critical for product design and adoption:
+A deeper understanding of the individuals within boutique/tech recruiting agencies who would be the primary users and champions of <SaaS-OS> is critical for product design and adoption:

 * **The Recruiter (Full-Cycle):**
   * **Responsibilities:** Manages the entire recruitment lifecycle from sourcing and screening to interviewing, offer negotiation, and client relationship management.